santino79/assemble-eleventy-excellent/src/posts/there-and-back-again-from-data-manager-back-to-ic.md

 ## Once upon a time, there was an analyst who became a manager

-And they wrote [an article](/articles/becoming-an-analytics-manager-isnt-a-promotion-its-a-career-change/) about why they did it, and stuck with the decision, through thick and thin, sun and rain, the good times and the bad.
+And they wrote [an article](/articles/becoming-an-analytics-manager-isnt-a-promotion-its-a-career-change/) about why they did it, and stuck with the decision, through thick and thin, the good times and the bad.
 And the <strike>analyst</strike> manager was happy...[but not really](https://en.wikipedia.org/wiki/The_Giving_Tree).

 It turned out that the career path that had been laid out in that move to management wasn't all that it was cracked up to be.
-And to be truthful, it hadn't ever been sold as that in the first place.
+And to be truthful, _it hadn't ever been sold as that in the first place_.
 It was just something one was expected to do.

 Want to keep "moving on up"?
-Get your foot on the first rung of that ladder and start climbing boyo.
+Get your foot on the first rung of that ladder and start climbing.
 Get on up there.

 ### Moving up or holding on for grim death?